bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DrillholeDrifting_3$L$5j26j91P1kQ1lWGvER/Documentation.md

-Drifting in relation to hole length.
+Drifting in relation to the drillhole length.